gottacatchenall/ms_map_territory_sdm/manuscript.md

 model something that is discrete --- the finite number of individuals of a species that exist in space --- and approximate it as continuous.

 This is effectively treating a species as if there many individuals across space.
 Regardless of the paradigm used to design the statistical model that associates occurrences with probabilities as a function of environmental conditions, this is fundamentally a _frequentist_ view of probability!
 A more appropriate way to view this would be the probability you observe an individual at a location $\vec{x}$ as conditional on there being $N$ total individuals of a given species across the entire spatial domain,  $p = P(\vec{x} | N)$--- we illustrate this using a "sandbox" SDM in the next section.

 Jaynes on the mind-projection fallacy:

->  In studying probability theory, it was vaguely troubling to see reference to "Gaussian random variables", or "stochastic processes", or "stationary time-series", or "disorder", as if the property of being Gaussian, random, stochastic, stationary, or disorderly is a real property, like the property of possessing mass or length, existing in Nature...
+>  In studying probability theory, it was vaguely troubling to see reference to
+>  "Gaussian random variables", or "stochastic processes", or "stationary
+>  time-series", or "disorder", as if the property of being Gaussian, random,
+>  stochastic, stationary, or disorderly is a real property, like the property
-> As soon as the error had a definite name and description, it was much easier to recognize.
+>  of possessing mass or length, existing in Nature... > As soon as the error
+>  had a definite name and description, it was much easier to recognize.
+Once
-Once one has grasped the idea, one sees the Mind Projection Fallacy everywhere; what we have been taught as deep wisdom, is stripped of its pretensions and seen to be instead a foolish non sequitur.
-The error occurs in two complementary forms, which we might indicate thus:
+>  one has grasped the idea, one sees the Mind Projection Fallacy everywhere;
+>  what we have been taught as deep wisdom, is stripped of its pretensions and
+>  seen to be instead a foolish non sequitur.
+The error occurs in two
+>  complementary forms, which we might indicate thus:
 >
 > A): My own imagination -> Real property of Nature
 >
 > B): My own ignorance -> Nature is indeterminate

+"Our own ignorance implies nature is indeterminate".
+This is why we build SDMs.
+Clearly the locations of the individuals of a species at any point in time is a measurable property of the world for which there cannot be more than one realized value.
+But we cannot sample this entire thing, so we take a subset of it and aim to estimate the this latent "species distribution" in order to predict  where one might observe a species.

 You will find this everywhere in the history of science.
 Quantum mechanics has an object that much like a species distribution model: the wave function $\psi$